kreativan/wirekit-core/README.md

 * Updates: <a href="https://github.com/kreativan/wirekit-updates" target="_blank">WireKit Updates Repo</a>
 * Docs: Coming soon...

-WireKit is processwire site profile.
-It provides modules, layouts, helpers and basic structure as a starting point for building any kind of websites.
+WireKit is processwire site profile, it provides modules, layouts, helpers and basic structure as a starting point for building any kind of websites.
 Primary focus is on building front-end, rather then providing APIs.
-It's, i would say "html first".
+It is, i would say "html first".

 Some principals that wirekit try to follow:
 * Plug and play features